World Adventures Dramatic Play Series

 Fiction and non-fiction books are more readily available for the World Adventures: Malaysia theme than many of the other themes in the series.
 Some of the books from my collection are: 'Orangutans Build Tree Nests' by Elizabeth Raum, 'Orangutangled' by Sudipta Bardhan-Quallen, 'Orangutan: A Day in the Rainforest Canopy' by Rita Goldner, 'Love the Orangutan' by Stefan Casta and Anna Viktorsson (found at IKEA), 'Orangutans' by Mara Grunbaum, and 'A Day in the Life: Rainforest Animals: Orangutan' by Anita Ganeri.

 There are five books the I leave out in our library, during the entire school year: 'What We Wear: Dressing Up Around the World' by Maya Ajmera, 'People of the World' by Nancy Loewen, 'Food of the World' by Nancy Loewen, 'Homes fo the World' by Nancy Loewen, and 'Clothing of the World', also by Nancy Loewen.
-They have fantastic colorful photographs of the actual people, foods and places around the world.
+They have fantastic colorful photographs of the beautiful diversity of people, foods and places around the world.
 My advanced readers enjoy reading pages to their peers, when we travel to a new country.

 Additional Activity Idea #1